manon-vadja/Versioning-Introduction/README.md

 If you want to add a file you've worked on and save it into your repository, you fill follow two steps.

-1. You add it on the staging area (like a plane on a runway ran) using :
+1. You need to index your file, i.e. add it on the staging area (like a plane on a runway ran) using :

                     $ git add nameofmyfile

 !
 Note that if you want to modify you file afterwards, you'll have to add it again (like you can't board new passengers when you're on the ran) !

+If you need to add more than one file, you can do it using different options :
+                    $ git add file1 file 2 file345
+or                  $ git add parentfolderbecauseIwantallthesefiles or                  $ git add *
+that will search and add all modified files.

 2. Ready for departure !
-Now you will save your file into your repository, where your name and time of modification will be recorded.
-You may also want to leave a comment with your update, by adding -m after the commit command :
+Now you will save your index into your repository, where your name and time of modification will be recorded.
+Please note that the default settings requires you to leave a comment (the "message") with your update, by adding -m after the commit command and your message bewteen quotation marks :
-                    $ git commit -m "I'm so proud I fixed this that I leave a comment about it"
+                    $ git commit -m "mymessage"

+That's it !

-## Share your files and connecting to distant repositories
+## Share your files

-To create a link between your repo and another remote repo, you can use :

-Instead of mentioning the https URL of the repo you want to link to, which will require a login, you can use an SSH key.
-To use it, you need to create on your own computer a key, that you will refer to github, so every connection you make later will be identified as yours / coming from you computer.

-To create that key, type the following command on your gitbash :
-<center>ssh-keygen -o</center>
-You will be able to specify (or not) where you want to store your key and create a password - and your computer will generate a beautiful key.
-Afterwards, what you need to do is display your public key by (e.g)
-                    cat C:/Users/Utilisateur/.ssh/id_rsa.pub
-... and copy it into your SSH keys in your personal settings on Github.

-To see the links existing between your repo and another remote repo, you can use
-                    $ git remote
+### Connecting to distant repositories

+To manage connections to remote repos ("tracked" repos), you will use first the 'remote'command.
+To make a new link, you will use :
+                    $ git remote add typeheretheadressoftherepo To display the repos you already track, use remote command alone or with -v to display the addresses of the repos :
-or                  $ git remote -v
+                    $ git remote -v

 to display the url of your links too.
   vous permet de créer, d'afficher et de supprimer